I. The Misframed Argument

 Time does not look like an idol.
 It presents itself as neutral, scientific, unavoidable.
 We speak of time as though it were simply there, like space: a dimension through which events unfold and within which everything must occur.

-But time, as we ordinarily experience it, is not a dimension in the same sense that x, y, and z are dimensions.
+But time, as we ordinarily experience it, is a different kind of thing from x, y, and z.
 It is an interior ordering sensation, so intimate that we mistake it for structure itself.

 Time feels dimensional because it behaves like an axis inside the mind.
-It orders experience into before and after.
-It gives sequence to perception.
-It turns change into narrative.
-It is the medium in which memory collects and anticipation sharpens.
-It is a condition of how we live.
+It orders experience into before and after, gives sequence to perception, turns change into narrative.
+It is the medium in which memory collects and anticipation sharpens, a condition of how we live.

 Because of this, time feels universal.
 Everyone experiences it.
 It appears to govern everything.
 It seems to run regardless of belief or culture.
 Even those who claim to reject metaphysics speak of "not having enough time" with the same seriousness as if time were a substance.

-This is why time became the default filler for the W-shaped hole.
-It gives us a sense of global constraint—irreversibility, causality, order—without requiring us to admit an axis we cannot inhabit.
-It allows us to translate missing structure into something we can live inside.
+Time became the default filler for the W-shaped hole because it gives us a sense of global constraint (irreversibility, causality, order) without requiring us to admit an axis we cannot inhabit.
+It lets us translate missing structure into something we can live inside.

 Time is the most seductive substitute because it runs through the self.